Heart and hands icon Pregnancy Resource Ministry Support Gap Calculator

 The projection table extends the same logic across future years.
 Expense grows by the inflation input, and income grows by the expected growth rate input.
 That does not predict the future with certainty, but it is a disciplined way to ask whether support is likely to keep pace with program demand.

 Now assume monthly recurring donations are 18,500 dollars, annual church support is 42,000 dollars, grants total 26,500 dollars, and three events net 18,500 dollars each.
 Annual income becomes 346,000 dollars.
-In that example, income exceeds direct program expense, so the support gap is zero and the sustainability ratio is comfortably below 1.00.
+In that example, income exceeds direct program expense, so the support gap is zero and the sustainability ratio is 0.28.
 That does not mean every budget challenge is solved.
 It means that under these assumptions, direct program services are funded and leadership may have room to support administration, build reserves, or expand care.

 If you lower event revenue, reduce church support, or increase costs to reflect rising supply prices, the outcome changes quickly.
 That is why the calculator is more valuable as a scenario tool than as a one-time estimate.
 Try running one version with current known numbers, another with conservative assumptions, and a third with a growth plan that includes a new grant cycle or a recurring donor campaign.
 Comparing those versions helps a board see whether it is budgeting for stability, hoping for unusually strong fundraising, or preparing responsibly for rising demand.